 We at Onlinejobs.ph are aware of this problem and we have placed safeguards to minimize this within our site.
 Just some of the measures we have implemented are:

-- We have virtual assistants that manually check our database for scam jobs.
+Manual, random job database checks.
 We have virtual assistants who manually check our jobs database to flag scammy job posts and remove them as soon as we can.

 Hope these tips help you avoid online scams and help you find the online job of your dreams.
-Learn more about what jobs are available online and what skills you would to be a online worker need by checking out our blog.
+Learn more about what jobs are available and what skills you would need to be an online worker by checking out our blog.

 About Julia Jasmine M. Sta Romana

 Julia has been working for OnlineJobs.ph since 2012, first as a writer and now as its social media manager and content development specialist.
 She also founded the Davao Virtual Assistants Association, the biggest VA association in Davao City

 She’s a full-time wife and mom and volunteers her time as an internet rights advocate.